 💡 Sponsors want to see at least 5k downloads per month

 Look at competitors or aligned podcasts and look to their sponsors

 Advertise on Midroll for sponsorship

 💡 Why not create a podcast to sell your own products.
 You become your own sponsor

 Podcast Monetisation Case Study

-Sold pre and mid-roll packages (60-second spot at the beginning and in the middle) sold together.
-He also sold an outro package (30-second outro) $3.5 - $4k per episode from each sponsorship.
+He sold pre and mid-roll packages (60-second spot at the beginning and in the middle of his podcast) He also sold an outro package (30-second outro) gaining $3.5 - $4k per episode from each sponsorship

 *Information accurate as of 2015 (date of training course)

 15-Second Pre-Roll = $18 per 1000 CPM’s (listens)